lordfeck/burnsrv_ts/util/testcfg/README.md

 The rest of the parameters are either described already or need no elaboration.

 ## Description of other scripts:

+### killtestproc.sh
+Call this to kill any testrunner.sh processes currently running.
+Best practice is to execute this before executing `testrunner.sh -k` to reset the environment.

 ### greenwich.sh
 This script ensures that the times on two hosts are exact.
 Uses crony (ntp daemon) and cron to accomplish this.
 Includes a helper script for sync validation, `gpolltime.sh`.